Florida Travel: Pet the Wolves at Seacrest Wolf Preserve, Chipley

 They meet entire “ambassador packs.”

-Arriving here in cars and motorcycles and buses, guests from around the world gather on Saturdays (although special charters and VIP tours visit mid-week) for a rare opportunity to connect with wolves.
+Arriving here in cars and motorcycles and buses, guests from around the world gather on VIP tours for a rare opportunity to connect with wolves.

 The entire event lasts between two and a half to three hours, but the unquestionable highlight occurs following the presentation.
 That’s when guests are led through one gate, which is closed behind them, and then through a second gate that also closes, and then find themselves in a clearing within the forest.
 Echoing the call of the guide comes the eerie, unified howling of dozens of wolves who, at this point, are still hidden in the woods.